 Sustainable Urbanism (SURB)

-SURB 2311 Introduction to Graphics and Mapping (3)
+SURB 2311 Introduction to Urban Mapping and Graphics (3)

 This course provides students with representational skills to illustrate key geographic and physical attributes as well as socio-economic conditions of urban environments that may further or impede sustainability.
 Lectures introduce students to census-based data sets that provide social statistics concerning urban populations.
 Maps and other sources for environmental urban data are explored for their utility in depicting urbanscapes.
 As students learn to source urban data, they also learn to appraise that data with concepts of bias, standpoint theory, and critical geography in mind.
 Through hands-on weekly exercises and assignments, students gain facility with geographic information systems (GIS) and digital software applications.
 They use these tools not only to create visual representations but also to analyze and evaluate urban conditions.
 During the last quarter of the semester, students generate their own analytical question(s) about a selected urban case study and employ the data sources with which they have become familiar to illustrate an evaluative framework for sustainability assessment.

-How shall we create cities that nourish healthy, safe, prosperous, and just lives for all citizens?
+How shall we create cities that nourish healthy, safe, prosperous, and just lives for all?
 This course introduces students to the study of cities, the practices of building them, and the evaluation of those practices, considering especially their benefits and detriments.
-Focusing on major developments in 20th- and 21st-century urban studies, students consider the evolution of foundational concepts such as “city,” “urban,” “urbanism,” “urbanization,” and “sustainability.”
-They interrogate varying approaches to meeting the needs of city dwellers and structuring the urban environment, such as providing for housing, commerce, civic and recreational space, transportation, and water, waste, and energy infrastructure.
-They explore prominent themes that have emerged in urban studies, including racial segregation, ghetto formation, citizen participation, cultural placemaking, economic and cultural globalization, social equity, immigration and migration, and climate precarity.
+Focusing on major developments in urban studies and urban design/planning from the 19th-21st century, students consider the evolution of foundational concepts such as “city,” “urban,” “urbanism,” “urbanization,” and “sustainability.”
+Students explore prominent themes that have emerged in urban studies, including social inequality and segregation, immigration and migration, colonial legacies, rapid urbanization, citizen participation and placemaking, and environmental justice and climate precarity.
+Students interrogate varying approaches to meeting the needs of city dwellers and structuring the urban environment, exploring a range of urban forms, planning approaches, and design proposals that providing for housing, commerce, civic and recreational space, transportation, and infrastructure.
 To understand and evaluate urban dynamics and design solutions, students read historical, descriptive, and analytical studies and engage in discussions, individual presentations, group projects, and hands-on activities.
 In its focus on sustainable urbanism, the course emphasizes perspectives that recognize the interconnectedness of natural and human systems and approaches that foster environmental and social wellbeing.

 SURB 2890 Service Learning (0)